Fire damages Tarrytown church

 AUSTIN (KXAN) — Austin Fire crews say no one was hurt in a fire that damaged a church in the Tarrytown neighborhood Thursday morning.

-According to AFD, crews initially responded to an automatic fire alarm just after 1 a.m. at the Tarrytown United Methodist Church on Exposition Boulevard and Greenlee Drive.
+According to AFD, crews initially responded to an automatic fire alarm just after 1 a.m. at the Tarrytown United Methodist Church at 2601 Exposition Blvd. near Greenlee Drive.

 AFD says the fire was under control as of 2:15 a.m.